 Read more: Elliptical Machine Benefits

 Video of the Day

 An elliptical trainer targets muscles throughout your legs — hamstring, quads, glutes and calves.
 However, your arms can often get in on the action.

-The hamstrings, located on the back of the legs, are involved in leg flexion movements.
+The hamstrings, located on the back of the legs, perform knee flexion.
 Leg flexion and extension play a major role in elliptical aerobic exercise.
-Some elliptical exercise machines have a mechanism that allows you to increase its incline, which simulates hill climbing.
+Some elliptical cross-trainer exercise machines have a mechanism that allows you to increase the incline, which simulates hill climbing.

 Some elliptical machines have upper body levers.
 These machines activate the "pushing" muscles when the arms are straightened.
 The triceps, found in the back of the arm, and the pectoral muscles, which are the muscles supporting the chest, are considered pushing muscles.

 If the elliptical machine has upper body levers, the "pulling muscles" will be activated when the arms are bending.
 Pulling muscles include the biceps, which are involved in elbow flexion, and the rhomboids, which pull the shoulder blades together in the back.
 Using the machine in reverse mode puts a greater emphasis on these muscles.

 If performed with proper posture, the elliptical machine also strengthens core muscles in your abs and back as they contract to keep you upright and help maintain your balance.
 Leaning too much weight on the handles of an elliptical machine will decrease involvement of your core muscles.

 Thank you for sharing!